 The allowed values for this third column are:

-POWER This pin is connected to a power signal

-GND This pin is connected to a ground signal

-NC This pin is not connected to any signal
+POWER - reserved model name, used with power supply pins

+GND - reserved model name, used with ground pins

+NC - reserved model name, used with no-connect pins

+Note, ‘NC’ is sometimes used for non-digital pins that cannot be described by IBIS functions.

 The fourth column, bus_label, is optional for rail pins (signal_type POWER or GND).
 The bus_label entry is a name assigned to a subset of the pins with a rail signal_name.

 The optional bus_label entry provides a way to describe some routing groupings such as left-hand and right-hand rail paths.
 If the bus_label column is not specified for signal_type POWER or GND, then the bus_label shall be assumed to be the signal_name.